Horace M. Albright: Early career

 After graduation, he worked for the Department of the Interior in Washington, D.C.
-Albright became a legal assistant to Stephen Mather when Mather became Assistant Secretary in charge of National Parks, and later assisted Mather when the National Park Service (NPS) was established in 1916.
-As legal assistant he helped acquire land for several new national parks in the east.
-When Mather became ill, Albright managed the NPS as acting director.
-He later served as superintendent of Yellowstone National Park and, for a short time, Yosemite National Park.
-On October 18, 1922, he was elected Associate Member of the Boone and Crockett Club, a wildlife conservation organization founded by Theodore Roosevelt and George Bird Grinnell, in 1887.
+Albright worked as a lawyer until being introduced to Stephen Mather who took him on as an assistant.
+When Mather became Assistant Secretary in charge of the national parks, Albright assisted Mather when the National Park Service (NPS) was established in 1916.
+As legal assistant, he helped acquire land for several new national parks in the east.
+After the first year and a half of being a part of the newly created park service, Albright created a list of management polices that were looked over by a wide group of people including conservationists which was sent to NPS director Mather by Franklin Lane in what is called the "Lane Letter".When Mather became ill, Albright managed the NPS as acting director.